tsnellgrove/dark_castle3/doc/to_do.md

 ##########################

 Version 3.76 Goals
-- TBD: rename active_gs to gs
+- rename active_gs to gs
 - modularize remaining GameState class and declarations (???)
+- create a class for descriptions

 - TBD: rename active_gs => gs
 - TBD: perhaps Map, Score, and Descript are classes w/ static dicts in mehod / class and actual obj in gs attributes